-Policy on Discrimination and Sexual Harassment: UB Law requires that employers who wish to participate in the Externship Program not discriminate on the basis of race, color, national origin, religion, age, sex, marital status, sexual orientation, gender identity or disability and that they maintain a policy against sexual harassment.
+Policy on Discrimination and Sexual Harassment: UBalt Law requires that employers who wish to participate in the Externship Program not discriminate on the basis of race, color, national origin, religion, age, sex, marital status, sexual orientation, gender identity or disability and that they maintain a policy against sexual harassment.
 By participating in the Externship Program, employers are deemed to agree with this policy.
+The Law School maintains full discretion to terminate a relationship with an employer based on feedback from students, alumni, and other community members.